 See also: Archives Referencing and Copyright, from the University of Hull Archives Team.

-If the source of your quote is unpublished, e.g. a private letter or student assignment, you should not use it in work for publication without the creator's permission.
+If the source of your quote is unpublished, e.g. a private letter or interview, you should not use it in work for publication without the creator's permission.
+The UK Oral History Society's Legal and Ethical advice is a good starting point for researchers intending to reproduce quotes from recorded interviews.

 There's no limit to the length of your quote, although you should be able to justify why you needed to reproduce the amount that you chose in order to make your point.
 It's arguably not "fair dealing" to rely on the Quotation defence when re-using material which could have a market value in its own right, such as a poem, artwork or high-res photo (see the Using Images tab).